 The New Orleans Institute provides specialized services for the treatment of trauma and compulsive behaviors.
-The Eating Disorders Treatment Center offers a comprehensive program for male and female adolescents and adults with anorexia, bulimia and related eating disorders.
+The Eating Disorders Treatment Center offers a comprehensive program for male and female adults with anorexia, bulimia and related eating disorders.
 Both the New Orleans Institute and the Eating Disorders Treatment Center are nationally recognized for their excellence.
 These programs receive referrals from around the United States and are acknowledged as leading centers in their respective fields.

 River Oaks Hospital provides the following:

 - For individuals needing hospitalization, patient living space is available in five separate and distinct treatment pavilions.

 - Within each pavilion, three wings allow for further distinction between treatment diagnoses, age, or gender.

 - This unique design offers increased integrity and focus for clients in different treatment programs.

 - Partial hospitalization is offered for all programs for individuals exhibiting less acuity, thus enabling them to live in their home environment.
 Partial programs can be utilized as a step down continuum of care for a seamless transition into the community, or as a step up in care when outpatient therapy is no longer effective or appropriate.
 Support services, such as expressive therapies, enable clients to work on treatment goals through a variety of clinical modalities.